ARC 1201C. THEORY OF ARCHITECTURE.

 ARC 1301C.
 ARCHITECTURAL DESIGN I.

 Prerequisite: Student's official Valencia record must indicate A.A.
-Pre-Major: Architecture as the declared major.
+Degree Pathway: Architecture as the declared major.
+Minimum grade of C is required to continue to ARC 1302C.

 ARC 1302C.
 ARCHITECTURAL DESIGN II.

-This course is a focused study of two-dimensional design, including the primary elements of line, shape, color, value, balance, pattern, texture, and rhythm.
-Assigned projects will explore the application of space, scale, and proportion in basic architectural design, using a variety of media and materials.
+This course is a focused study of two-dimensional design, including the primary elements of line, shape, color, value, balance, texture and rhythm.
+Assigned projects will explore the application of scale, space and proportion in basic architectural design, using a variety of media and materials.
+(Special Fee: $31.00).

 ARC 1701.
 HISTORY OF ARCHITECTURE I.